Cherie studied for a degree in Biomedical Science at Anglia Ruskin University, Cambridge. She now works as a biomedical scientist

 How did you get your job?

 I initially completed a degree in dance science.
 During the course I realised that I enjoyed learning about the body and its mechanics, particularly in health and disease.
-After graduation, I sought a laboratory position with the NHS Blood and Transport service to develop this interest.
+After graduation, I sought a laboratory position with the NHS Blood and Transplant service to develop this interest.
 However, within two years, due to consolidation of laboratories, I was threatened with redundancy.

 I applied for a medical laboratory assistant post in a local NHS diagnostic microbiology laboratory.
 I was fortunate enough to be fully funded by my employer to study for a foundation degree in Healthcare Science at Anglia Ruskin University on a part-time, day-release basis, which started me on my journey to becoming a biomedical scientist.
 I was then required to 'top up' this degree with a further two years of study to generate sufficient credits to obtain a BSc in Biomedical Science, accredited by the Institute of Biomedical Science (IBMS).

 I then had to complete a period of laboratory training as a trainee biomedical scientist and compile evidence for the IBMS State Registration Training Portfolio.
 After an official assessment of my training and portfolio evidence, I was awarded a Certificate of Competence from the IBMS and allowed to apply for registration as a biomedical scientist with the Health and Care Professions Council (HCPC).
 I am now working as a fully-qualified biomedical scientist in the same hospital that I completed my training in.

 What's a typical day like as a biomedical scientist?

 In microbiology we process a variety of different samples for the analysis of infection, including identifying the causative agent of food poisoning, a urinary tract infection or sepsis.
 Sample types include urine, faeces, hair, skin, nail, tissue, sputum, fluids, blood and swabs from different anatomical sites.